Problem

 3. Contacts with precision level mismatches

-• Precision level mismatches happen when the organization's geocoding precision level setting differs from the precision level of the contact data.
-If contacts include latitude/longitude values but the system is set to a lower precision level, those contacts may not geocode correctly.
+Precision level mismatches happen when the organization's geocoding precision level setting differs from the precision level of the contact data.
+If contacts include latitude/longitude values but the system is set to a lower precision level, those contacts may not geocode correctly or may retain older coordinates.

 Root Cause

-• Be aware that if you select a less precise geocoding setting (e.g., Postcode) but the contact has a more precise value defined (e.g., Address), the system will use the most precise value it has access to.
+If you select a less precise geocoding setting (e.g., Postal Code) but the contact has a more precise value defined (e.g., full Address), the system will use the most precise value it has access to.
+When a new geocode result is less precise than your org's configured accuracy threshold, the system can retain the existing coordinate instead of replacing it.

-• To ensure geocoding uses only the zip code and ignores the street address, remove the address information from the upload file before uploading, so it contains only the zip code level details.
+To ensure geocoding uses only the postal code and ignores the street address, remove the address information from the upload file before uploading, so it contains only the postal code–level details.

 Solution